couchbaselabs/Hasura-Connector/README.md

 * [ ] Subscriptions
 * [ ] Streaming Subscriptions

-Note: You are able to get detailed metadata about the agent's capabilities by `GET`ting the `/capabilities` endpoint of the running agent.
+Note: You can get detailed metadata about the agent's capabilities by `GET`ting the `/capabilities` endpoint of the running agent.

 ## Requirements